adobe/aio-tvm/README.md

 {"owAuth": "<myauth>", "owNamespace": "<mynamespace>"}
 ```

-- The namespace can also be passed in the path i.e: `https://adobeio.adobeioruntime.net/apis/tvm/azure/blob/{namespace}`

 ## TVM Usage Example (AWS S3)

 - The following code snippet illustrates how users can retrieve and use tokens from the